jarnaldich/jarnaldich.github.com/_posts/2013-02-24-raw-strings-in-factor.markdown

 Ok, you may think I have a fixation with
-[raw strings](2011/08/07/raw-strings-in-racket.html), but if you're like most developers and have used different languages through the years, you have probably experienced the feeling of wanting to port your favourite features from language to language.
+[raw strings](2011/08/07/raw-strings-in-racket.html), but if you're like most developers and have used different languages through the years, you probably know the feeling of wanting to port your favourite features from language to language.

 Most languages just won't let you do anything about it, but then, happily, there is also a whole family of _programmable programming